Versioning

 Learn about API versioning and updating, as well as non-breaking and breaking changes.

 Your account's API version determines the allowable requests and the response structure returned by those requests.
 The version also defines the structure of generated events.
-Your account is automatically set to the latest version when you sign up for the Digital River API.
+When you sign up for the Digital River API, your account is automatically set to the latest version.

 We try to maintain backward compatibility.
-We do, however, version the Digital River API when a change creates compatibility issues.
+However, we version the Digital River API when a change creates compatibility issues.
 Each version contains breaking changes that may require you to update your workflow.
 All versions are dated and we allow you to remain on your current version until you're ready to update to the latest version.
 Once you've upgraded, you still have the ability to roll back your API version.
-We also provide you a number of other options for configuring and testing versions.
+We also provide you with a number of other options for configuring and testing versions.

 Non-breaking changes